adle29/matasono_crypto/README.md

 2. **Fixed XOR**

-  When trying to xor to hex strings, I took each individual hex byte, converted it into decimal, xor it with the second hex byte.
-After that I encoded the integer into an ascii hex.
-Concatenated all ascii characters.
+  When trying two xor to hex strings, take each individual hex byte, converted it into decimal, and xor it with the second hex byte.
+After that encode the integer into an ascii hex.
+Concatenate all ascii characters.